logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/_index.md

 ![](/images/TA_Help/Images/ug_TA_Tests_context_menu.png)

-**Note:** The additional option on the menu of adding a new test folder rather than a test module.
+{{<note>}} The additional option on the menu of adding a new test folder rather than a test module.
 This type of option \(of creating a subfolder\) applies pretty much across the board.
 It offers you the ability to further organize and group your test modules, actions, data sets, picture checks and results in a logical fashion, and introduces additional levels of the items hierarchy. \(Subfolders can be created within subfolders, so that there is no practical limit to the number of levels that might exist in your items hierarchy.\)

 ## Definition tab